 - Advise if you need to see a doctor

-- Authorise absence from class if you a too unwell to attend lessons
+- Authorise absence from class if you are too unwell to attend lessons

-If you bring any medication into the UK, also carry a letter (translated into English) from your doctor explaining what the medicine is, and what it is for.
-Similarly, if you are undergoing any long-term medical treatment, you should also bring a letter from your doctor, counsellor, or hospital specialist.
+If you bring any medication into the UK, also carry a letter (translated into English) from your doctor explaining why you need the medicine and what it is for.
+Similarly, if you are undergoing any long-term medical treatment, you must also carry a letter from your doctor (translated into English) explaining.
 This letter can be shown to a relevant UK specialist if further treatment is needed.

-Email email@example.com before leaving to establish whether the medication you are taking is licensed for use in the UK, and to inform the College of any medical conditions.
-Students may also arrange to speak to the College Nurse directly.
+Email firstname.lastname@example.org before leaving to establish whether the medication you are taking is licensed for use in the UK, and to inform the School of any medical conditions.
+Students may also arrange to speak to the School Nurse directly.
 If you wear glasses or contact lenses, we also recommend that you bring a copy of your prescription.